yasmcse/mini-mb/README.md

 # Moneybox Technical Task

 ## The Brief…
-Create a screen that allows a user to login to their moneybox account and display their total plan value.
+Allow a user to login to their moneybox account and display their total plan value.

 **Duration: 2 hours**

 ## What we are looking for…
-- A fully working Android application
+- A working Android application that meets the criteria required
 - Clean coding style
 - Demonstration of architecture choices
 - UI considerations including validation